j-j-long/dlp-pdf-redaction/README.md

 ### 5. Take note of Terraform Outputs

 Once terraform finishes provisioning all resources, you will see its outputs.
 Please take note of `input_bucket` and `output_bucket` buckets.
 Files uploaded to the `input_bucket` bucket will be automatically processed and the redacted files will be written to the `output_bucket` bucket.
-If you missed the outputs from the firs run, you can list the outputs by running
+If you missed the outputs from the first run, you can list the outputs by running

 ```
 terraform -chdir=terraform output